2KAbhishek/talks/building-neovim-plugins.md

 - **Mind the Performance**: Minimize blocking operations, use async APIs for blocking tasks
 - **Document Everything**: all commands, configurations, and keybindings, automate vimdoc generation
 - **Automated Testing**: Test critical behavior, use CI to automate testing
-- **Share and Care**: Publish and maintain your plugin on GitHub and add it to [awesome-neovim](https://github.com/rockerBOO/awesome-neovim)
+- **Share and Care**: Publish and maintain your plugin on GitHub and awesome-neovim

 > **Most Important: Have Fun!**